Cost-Benefit Analysis

 • NSW Government Guide to Cost-Benefit Analysis (TPG23-08) - a Treasury Policy and Guidelines paper that sets out how to undertake cost-benefit analysis for NSW government initiatives.
 It also describes the role of cost-benefit analysis in supporting evidence-informed decision making and provides guidance for practitioners.
 It is central to the NSW investment framework for the appraisal and evaluation of public investments.

-• NSW Government Technical Note on Ex-Post Cost-Benefit Analysis (TPG22-22) - supplementary guidance for undertaking ex-post cost-benefit analysis when an initiative is underway (interim or ‘in media res’ ex-post CBA) or completed (final ex-post CBA) to assess the net social benefits of an implemented initiative.
+• NSW Government Technical Note on Ex-Post Cost-Benefit Analysis (2023) - supplementary guidance under TPG23-08 for undertaking ex-post cost-benefit analysis when an initiative is underway (interim or ‘in media res’ ex-post CBA) or completed (final ex-post CBA) to assess the net social benefits of an implemented initiative.

 • Australian Government Guide to Policy Impact Analysis (2023) - replacing the Australian Government Guide to Regulatory Impact Analysis, the new guide is intended to inform policy making by the Australian Government by ensuring that advice to government is accompanied by robust analysis, data, and an accurate overview of the effects of proposed policies on the community.
 This analysis includes measuring the net benefit of each policy option by taking into account all of the costs and benefits.